DynAIkon-Ltd/DynAIkonTrap/docs/source/installing-dynaikontrap.rst

    sudo apt install -y git

-Then download the code with:
+Then download the code with

 .. code:: sh

    git clone https://gitlab.dynaikon.com/dynaikontrap/dynaikontrap.git

-Make sure you are on the latest stable version of DynAIkonTrap:
+and naviagte to the latest stable version of DynAIkonTrap with

 .. code:: sh